 If you are not breastfeeding and you experience fullness in the breasts, wearing a good support bra may be helpful as well as applying cold compresses (try frozen peas in a bag) every 3-4 hours for 15-20 minutes or as needed.
 You may also take one or two acetaminophen (Tylenol) tablets every 4 to 6 hours as necessary to control breast discomfort.
+Do not take more than 3000mg of Tylenol in 24 hours.
 Avoid stimulation of the nipples as this will cause more milk production and fullness.
 The fullness should diminish in 24-48 hours.
 Occasionally, in 10 to 12 days, milk may reappear in the breast and the same treatment is indicated.
 If there is an area on either breast which becomes red, hot and tender and you have a fever, notify your healthcare provider.